Irina Feodorova

 Irina Konstantinovna Feodorova (28 November 1931, Leningrad, USSR – 7 December 2010, Saint Petersburg) was a Soviet historian.
 Her field of expertise was the ethnography, culture, folklore and language of the people of East Polynesia.
-Feodorova was doctor of historical sciences and a leading scientist of the Department of Australia, Oceania and Indonesia at the Museum of Anthropology and Ethnography (Russian Academy of Science) at the Kunstkamera, St. Petersberg, the first Russian museum that was named after Peter the Great.
+Feodorova was doctor of historical sciences and a leading scientist of the Department of Australia, Oceania and Indonesia at the Museum of Anthropology and Ethnography (Russian Academy of Science) at the Kunstkamera, St. Petersburg, the first Russian museum that was named after Peter the Great.
 In 1981, Feodorova was given the honour of being named N. N. Miklouho-Maclay Laureate of the Presidium of the Russian Academy of Science.

 Family and personal life

 Feodorova was born in Leningrad in 1931.
 Her father, Konstantin Andreevich Mozhajsky, worked in a printing house.
 Her mother, Lydia Romanovna Steinberg taught German at schools in Leningrad.
 Feodorova and her husband, Mikhail Lvovich Fedorov, had one daughter, Olga Fedorova.

 Education and early career

 In 1964, Fedorova participated in the "VII International Congress of Archeology and Ethnography" in Moscow.
-In 1966, she completed her Master's degree with a thesis entitled, "Folklore of Easter island as a historical source".
+In 1966, she completed her Candidate thesis entitled, "Folklore of Easter island as a historical source".